jcupitt/argh-steroids/README.md

 # Features

-* Asteroids bump off each other.
+* Asteroids bounce off each other.
 It uses a map to make collision detection fast.

 * Your ship has a shield and you can bump into asteroids a few times.
 The